ketch-sdk/ketch-samples/ketch-ios/README.md

 To integrate the Ketch Smart Tag into your Swift based iOS project follow these steps:

-### 1. Copy the integration bridge into an app
+### Step 1.
+Copy the integration bridge into an app

-Add [index.html](./app/src/main/assets/index.html) file with privacy web form wrapper to your project.
+Add [index.html](./index.html) file with privacy web form wrapper to your project.

 The `index.html` file makes use of WebKit `WKWebView` and `JavascriptInterface` to communicate back and forth with the native runtime of the iOS application.

-### 2. Add Info.plist privacy trecking request.
+### Step 2.
+Add Info.plist privacy trecking request.
 Define `Info.plist` string for tracking allowance request with key `Privacy - Tracking Usage Description` (`NSUserTrackingUsageDescription`) that describes wanted purpose, e.g. "Please indicate whether you consent to our collection and use of your data in order to perform the operation(s) you’ve requested."

-### 3. Create the Ketch Preferences Center view with the webView.
+### Step 3.
+Create the Ketch Preferences Center view with the webView.

 Integrate source code of preference settings view controller to your project.
-File for UIKit integration: [ConsentViewController](./iOS Ketch Pref Center using Storyboard/ConsentViewController.swift)
+File for UIKit integration: [ConsentViewController](./iOS%20Ketch%20Pref%20Center%20using%20Storyboard/ConsentViewController.swift)

-Or view for SwiftUI integration: [ConsentView](./iOS Ketch Pref Center using SwiftUI/ConsentView.swift)
+Or view for SwiftUI integration: [ConsentView](./iOS%20Ketch%20Pref%20Center%20using%20SwiftUI/ConsentView.swift)

 And add source code for config: [ConsentConfig](./ConsentConfig.swift)

-### 4. Integrate calls for presentation of preference settings view (or view controller).
+### Step 4.
+Integrate calls for presentation of preference settings view (or view controller).

 - Request permission for application tracking using `requestTrackingAuthorization` from `AppTrackingTransparency.ATTrackingManager`:
 ```swift